dstroma/list-utils-move_element/README.md

     @array = move_element_right(0, @array);
     # returns (banana apple cherry date eggplant)

+# INSTALL

+The XS module is built by default.
+To enable the pure Perl version only, pass `--pureperl-only` to Build.PL or, if installing via cpanm, `--pp` (or `--pureperl`).

 # DESCRIPTION

 List::Utils::Move provides four functions for moving an element of an array